 Procure to pay flow

-Electronic invoices are issued, sent and received on a structured, standardized electronic format.
-Because of their structured format they are sent directly from the senders ERP system to the receivers ERP system.
-This greatly reduces the risk of human errors since the invoice does not have to be typed into the system by a person again.
-Electronic invoices are a cheaper, more environmentally friendly and time efficient alternative to paper invoices.
+Electronic invoices are issued, sent, and received in a structured, standardized electronic format.
+Because of their structured format, they are sent directly from the sender's ERP system to the receiver's ERP system.
+This dramatically reduces the risk of human errors since the invoice does not have to be typed into the system by a person again.
+Electronic invoices are a cheaper, more environmentally friendly, and more time-efficient alternative to paper invoices.